 This is a very common complaint.
 Insurance adjusters are either overworked, uncaring or individuals who have no idea what they are doing.
 Many times they are all three.
-They get changed frequently.
+They get changed on your case frequently.
 Their job is to close your case for the least amount of money possible.
 Adjusters are regulated by the state.
-Their case files (including your file!) may be reviewed or audited.
-I recommend that you put your communications in writing to the adjuster if he or she does not return your phone calls.
+Their case files (including your file) may be reviewed or audited.
+We recommend that you put communications in writing if he or she does not return your phone calls.
 You are more likely to get a response.
 Adjusters are afraid of audits which might reveal that they did not respond to letters you sent.
 The audits and reviews probably don’t show all the phone calls that the adjuster did not return.

 If you hire a workers’ compensation attorney, the attorney will communicate directly with the adjuster.
-The adjuster will no longer contact the injured worker directly.
-The attorney has more power to force the adjuster to take action.
-Workers’ compensation attorneys are familiar with your rights and can file for a hearing at the Workers Compensation Appeals Board to get medical treatment that has been delayed or denied, temporary disability at the correct rate and other workers compensation benefits.
+The adjuster will no longer be allowed to contact the injured worker directly.
+The attorney has usually has more knowledge on how to force the adjuster to take action.
+Workers’ compensation attorneys are familiar with your rights and will file for a hearing at the Workers Compensation Appeals Board to get medical treatment that has been delayed or denied (if denied improperly), temporary disability at the correct rate and other workers compensation benefits.